Terminal-2 icon

 To encrypt and decrypt messages, you need key material consisting of an HMAC key algorithm, a cipher key, and an initialization vector to initialize the encryption and decryption algorithms.

 This key material is derived from the shared key passphrase and only changes when the shared key changes.
-This means you don't need to re-derive key material for each message.
-However, the derived key material is secret, so if you don't derive key material with every message you need to store the key material securely in your system.
+This means you do not need to re-derive key material for each message.
+However, the derived key material is secret, so if you do not derive key material with every message you need to store the key material securely in your system.
 Also, you need to add a function to your code to look up the key material.

 To derive key material: